donmarcos2012/donmarcos2012.github.io/_posts/2021-04-26-raspberry_pi_fancontrol.markdown

 ~~~

 With these values the fan turns on to full speed when the CPU reaches 65° and turns off, once it cools down to 56°.
-I have already ordered another fan which (hopefully) is better suited to PWM controlling and does not make rattling noised when throttled to values below 100%.
+I have already ordered another fan which (hopefully) is better suited to PWM controlling and does not make a rattling noise when throttled to values below 100%.

 Thanks for reading!